mikelawrence/senseme-hacs/info.md

 * Confirmed support of Haiku, Haiku H, and Haiku L fans.
 * Confirmed support of stand alone Haiku Light.
-* Supports [Wireless Wall Control](https://www.bigassfans.com/support/haiku-wireless-wall-control/) indirectly through fan status reporting.
 * Probably supports Haiku C fans.
 If you have a Haiku C fan you might be seeing a warning about an unknown model in the Home Assistant log.
 Please open an issue [here](https://github.com/mikelawrence/senseme-hacs/issues) to let me know the model name.
+* Supports [Wireless Wall Control](https://www.bigassfans.com/support/haiku-wireless-wall-control/) indirectly through fan status reporting.
 * Configuration via Home Assistant frontend.
 * Haiku Fan supports speed, direction, light and occupancy sensor if available.
-* Whoosh and sleep modes are available as preset modes.
+* Haiku Fan whoosh and sleep modes are available as preset modes.
 * Haiku Light supports brightness, color temp and occupancy sensor.
 * Control of any one device in a room (configured in Haiku by BAF app) affects all devices in that room.
 This is a feature of the devices not this integration.